Customer Support Chatbot

 In the past, customers were forced to convert this question into a sequence of menu choices, be it on websites, mobile apps, or IVR voice portals.
 The alternative was to wait on hold to speak with a customer support representative, or do the same on web chat.

 Customer Support Chatbots allow the customer to take the question “as is” and put it into a message, then receive a response instantaneously.
 A combination of Artificial Intelligence and rules-based Natural Language Understanding techniques can attempt to interpret the question and answer it automatically.
 If the answer to a question requires the system to ask a few questions first (such as “what is your order number?”), it can engage in a short conversation with the customer before looking up the answer from the enterprise backend system.
-If the bot cannot successfully discern user intent, or answer the customer’s question, it can “transfer” the dialog to a customer service representative in the Contact Center (traditional call center or Customer Engagement Center), either by continuing the chat in the messaging system of the customer’s choice, or moving it over to the voice channel, e.g. by means of a callback.
+If the bot cannot successfully discern user intent, or answer the customer’s question, it can “transfer” the dialog to a customer service representative in the Contact Centre (traditional call centre or Customer Engagement Centre), either by continuing the chat in the messaging system of the customer’s choice, or moving it over to the voice channel, e.g. by means of a callback.

 Applied to customer service, chatbots are also known as Interactive Text Response, a text-based version of well-known Interactive Voice Response, with all of its value propositions but a better consumer appeal, tapping into the 1+ billion users of services such as Facebook Messenger.